 1944

-Greg Weld ...
+Greg Weld...
 Born ...
-Won the 1963 Knoxville Nationals, the premiere event in sprint car racing.
+Weld was known as both a driver and a racing entrepreneur.
+As a driver, Weld won the 1963 Knoxville Nationals, the premiere event in sprint car racing.
 Weld raced in the USAC Championship Car series in the 1965-1972 seasons, with 36 career starts, including the 1970 Indianapolis 500.
 He finished in the top ten 11 times, with his best finish in 4th position in 1970 at Sacramento.
 He was also the 1967 USAC Sprint Car Series champion.
-Weld also founded Weld Wheel Industries, a firm manufacturing forged alloy wheels for various vehicles, including race cars, and was an active sponsor of both race cars and series, including the United States Auto Club series, and ran the firm until its acquisition by American Racing Equipment in 2006.
+As a racing entrepreneur, he founded Weld Wheels in Kansas City.
+Weld's wheels were considered by many as the best that automobile racers could buy and ran the firm until its acquisition by American Racing Equipment in 2006.
+He also promoted local auto races, including the Jerry Weld Memorial, which attracted national-level drivers.

 1953